262life/bob/docs/documentation.md

 ## Prerequisites

-To make sure you have a Kubernetes cluster that is ready for `Bob`, you can [follow these instructions](k8s-pre-reqs.md).
+To make sure you have a Kubernetes cluster that is ready for `BOB`, you can [follow these instructions](k8s-pre-reqs.md).

 In order to configure the Bob services, at least one of these local storage options are required:
 **TBD**